Brightpick vs cube storage

 -

-Both Brightpick and Autostore are highly reliable systems.
-Brightpick is designed without a single point of failure, since robots operate independently and operators can enter the system without interrupting operations.
+Both Brightpick and cube storage systems are highly reliable.
+Brightpick is designed without a single point of failure, since its robots operate independently and operators can enter the system without interrupting operations.